 Solar panels used to be a massive investment.
 Solar kits and solar chargers are no longer reserved for the extremely wealthy.
 While you’ll still have to make significant investment, the cost of the equipment in terms of the panels themselves, the inverter, controller, and batteries are coming down.

 According to Energy Sage, the cost of solar power equipment has come down significantly in the last few years.
 It’s also expected to continue to do so.
 This means you can make the investment for less money overall.

 You Have Power Anywhere

 If you’re an avid boondocker, then solar power is basically a must-have.
+Dangerous things can happen when you’re not able to reach someone for help because of a dead phone.
 When boondocking you’re not plugged into any power grid and this means you’ll need to create your own power.